Minimum Admission Requirements

 2. Hold current national certification as a nurse practitioner

-3. Demonstrate successful completion of a college or university level statistics course within 5 years prior to enrollment
+3. Demonstrate successful completion of a college or university level statistics course within the last 5 years, before enrolling in the fall.

 4. Submit a completed application file (per the Application Steps below).
 Applications will be received until a class is filled.
-Candidates are encouraged to begin the application process as soon as possible, as it may take 6 or more weeks to complete the application and for all credentials to be received and verified through the centralized application service (NursingCAS).
+Candidates are encouraged to begin the application process as soon as possible, as it may take several weeks to complete the application and for all credentials to be received and verified through the centralized application service (NursingCAS).

 Application Steps for Doctor of Nursing Practice (DNP) Applicants